bmeunier/docs/docs/optimizing-robotic-welding-ulayout/index.md

 ### Integrated Welding Table with Mobility Solution

-An integrated, mobile welding solution can address challenges with a separate welding table and cart.
-By mounting the welding table and machine onto a wheeled base, manufacturers can eliminate the need for a forklift, facilitate easier movement of the entire setup in the U-Layout, and have a self-contained, mobile welding station to improve productivity.
+An integrated, mobile welding solution can address challenges of a separate welding table and cart.
+By mounting the welding table and machine onto one wheeled base, manufacturers can eliminate the need for a forklift, facilitate easier movement of the entire setup in the U-Layout, and have a self-contained, mobile welding station to improve productivity.

 ### Embedding the U-Layout in Operator Workflow Through Visual Cues